-IMPORTANT: If you use gasoline that contains or might contain alcohol, you must increase the frequency of inspection for leaks and abnormalities.
+IMPORTANT: If you use gasoline that contains or might contain methanol or ethanol, you must increase the frequency of inspection for leaks and abnormalities.

-IMPORTANT: When operating a Mercury Marine engine on gasoline containing alcohol, storage of gasoline in the fuel tank for long periods should be avoided.
-Long periods of storage, common to boats, create unique problems.
-In cars, alcohol-blend fuels normally are consumed before they can absorb enough moisture to cause trouble, but boats often sit idle long enough for phase separation to take place.
-In addition, internal corrosion may take place during storage if alcohol has washed protective oil films from internal components.
+IMPORTANT: When operating a Mercury Marine engine on gasoline containing methanol or ethanol, do not store the gasoline in the fuel tank for long periods.
+Cars normally consume these blended fuels before they can absorb enough moisture to cause trouble; boats often sit idle long enough for phase separation to take place.
+Internal corrosion may occur during storage if alcohol has washed protective oil films from internal components.